pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 alerts.
 Is there any estimation for the mobile?**

 Our goal is to GA no later than Q2 next year.
 Outlook on mobile will support event-based add-ins first, and then smart alerts.
-We don\'t have concrete dates for the smart alerts on mobile yet.
+We don't have concrete dates for the smart alerts on mobile yet.

 **How is the demo obtaining the document attached?
 It was easy when the